Jennifer Young - BSc, PG/Dip Registered Member MBACP

 In the main I work within a person-centred framework but bring elements of CBT, Gestalt, TA and play therapy in order to tailor counselling to you and how you want to work.

-I work closely with another counsellor as Young Rose Counselling and Psychotherapy http://www.youngrosecounsellingandpsychotherapy.co.uk which provides an advantage of choice and the option for multiple family members to be seen within the same setting.
+I work closely with another counsellor as Young Rose Counselling and Psychotherapy http://www.youngrosecounsellingandpsychotherapy.co.uk which provides an advantage of choice.
 Please visit our website to find out more.

 Its really important you feel comfortable to talk openly during sessions and although this depends on how you feel in sessions, it's good to know that there are professional frameworka that many practitioners work by.
 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) which clarifies expected standards.
 Included in the BACPs ethical framework (http://www.bacp.co.uk/ethical_framework/new_ef.php), are many elements of what counselling is supposed to look like and what is not good practice, things like confidentiality, training and qualifications or respecting your ability to self-govern, along with practitioners being answerable to a governing body.